-Dividend-paying, low-cost copper producer
+Dividend-paying, low cost copper producer

-Central Asia Metals (CAML) recorded a profit in its first year of operation (2012) and has remained profitable ever since.
-It has paid a dividend each year from cash earnings, something of a novelty for a junior mining company and has returned to shareholders all the funds it raised (US\$60 million) in its 2010 IPO (initial public offering).
+CAML recorded a profit in its first year of operation, 2012, and has remained profitable ever since.
+It has paid a dividend each year from cash earnings, something of a novelty for a junior mining company and has returned to shareholders all the funds it raised (US\$60 million) in its 2010 IPO.

-CAML's main asset is its Kazakhstan-based Kounrad copperrecovery plant, which recovers copper from waste originating from the Kounrad open-pit copper mine, giving it some of the lowest costs in the industry.
+CAML's main asset is its Kounrad copper dump treatment operation, in Kazakhstan, which produces copper through an SX-EW plant with some of the lowest costs in the industry.

-In 2015, Kounrad completed an expansion of the plant, increasing copper production capacity by 50% from its original output in 2012 (10,000 tonnes per annum).
-The company funded the expansion from its existing cash resources.
-Recent approval to work copper dumps in the western part of the site will allow operations to continue through to 2034.
+In 2015, Kounrad completed an expansion of its plant that has increased copper production capacity by 50% from the original 10 kt/y.
+The company funded the expansion internally.
+Recent approval to work dumps in the western part of the Kounrad property will allow operations to continue through to 2034.